fairdevices/fairdevices.org/index.md

 ## We want to make things last

-*fairdevices* wants to become an association, listed as a German *"eingetragener Verein"*.
+_**fair**devices_ wants to become an association, listed as a German _"eingetragener Verein"_.
 You are more than welcome to join and become a founding member!

 The industrial world as we know it exploits too many resources, creates products with planned life cycles, and produces too much waste.
 We would like to stop this circle by a simple solution: open hardware!